 The Conn 6M transitional takes many forms, and this particular original silver plated example is from 1932.
-It features art deco engraving (a style which only appears for a few years), left hand bell keys, 6M style keywork everywhere except the left hand pinky table, which is New Wonder II style.
-This is the last iteration before the transitional becomes nearly identical to the 6M, and to my ears these have a bit more of the big tone of the New Wonder II than the transitionals just after it- and in fact around this serial range is my favorite of the transitionals, playing-wise.
+It features art deco engraving (a style which only appears for a couple of years), left hand bell keys, 6M style keywork everywhere except the left hand pinky table, which is New Wonder II style.
+This is the last iteration before the transitional becomes nearly identical to the 6M, and to my ears these have a bit wider tone of the New Wonder II than the transitionals just after it- and in fact around this serial range is my favorite of the transitionals, playing-wise.

-This horn plays a bit on some very old pads, but it will need a repad.
+It has just gotten a complete overhaul, and it looks crazy stupid fine!
 Physically it is in extremely good condition, with no dents or dings or evidence of past repairs that I can see.
 The neck is undamaged and shows no signs of past pulldown, and the microtuner is free and functional.
-The silver plate is thick and unworn, and will shine up unbelievably well, if my past experience is any guide (see Matt Stohrer’s guide on polishing silver saxophones to see what I mean).
+The silver plate is thick and unworn, and shined up unbelievably well with a gentle polish!
 It comes with its original case in good condition and its original warranty card.
 These are great altos, built by the finest American saxophone craftsmen in their heyday, and a super clean one like this is a great place to start if you are looking for a fantastic vintage horn that will last you a lifetime for less of an overall investment than most any new horn of even middling quality that you can buy today.